kalebh5/windows-server-active-directory-lab/README.md

 ### Domain Configuration

-The server was configured within the `savn.local` Active Directory domain.
+The domain controller was configured for the `savn.local` domain, establishing the Active Directory environment used throughout the remainder of the lab.

 ### Domain Computer Enrollment